A Cause for Celebration

 Beat the Heat

 The “DOG DAYS OF SUMMER” are closing in on our talented and physically fit team of construction workers.
 Our team frequently works without shade which intensifies the heat exponentially.
-Here are some tips to help you beat the heat

 • Drink water early, often and frequently – at least 20 ounces every hour